-If you have been diligently following a good goal setting system, by now you should have learnt how to set your dreams in concrete, battled your inner monsters along the way, and took one of the most exhilarating rides of your lives as we act and become the one, perfect, ideal self that you are meant to be, while ‘pre-living’ your future moments of victory!
+If you have been diligently following a good goal setting system, by now you should have learnt how to set your dreams such as setting up halal restaurants in hong kong in concrete, battled your inner monsters along the way, and took one of the most exhilarating rides of your lives as we act and become the one, perfect, ideal self that you are meant to be, while ‘pre-living’ your future moments of victory!

 Now this is where, after several days of some intensive inner & outer programming & conditioning, you should be busy moving towards your goal.
 You should, by now, be following a precise and definite plan of action that you’ve set for yourself, after you’ve learnt how to go about the work needed to bring you towards your ultimate objective.